 Where to start?

-NAG Bags mimic natural grazing because they allow animals to consumer smaller amounts of hay over a longer period of time.
+Nag Bags mimic natural grazing because they allow animals to consume smaller amounts of hay over a longer period of time.
 This benefits animals with improved digestion and a reduction in the occurrence of colic, ulcers, cribbing, and other emotional issues.